KashinathJ/Resume_Job_matcher/README.md

 ## Files
 resume_job_matching.py: Python script containing the code for resume matching.
 Resume.csv.zip: ZIP - CSV file containing the resume data.
 README.md: This file, providing an overview of the script.
+resume_matcher.docx: documentation of the code

 ## Dependencies
 os: Library for interacting with the operating system.